satoridev-web/satori-studio/readme.txt

 == Credits ==

-SATORI Studio is a fork and ongoing evolution of the open source Beaver Builder Lite plugin, originally developed by the Beaver Builder team.
+SATORI Studio remains a fork and ongoing evolution of the open source Beaver Builder Lite plugin, originally developed by the Beaver Builder team.
 The SATORI Graphics team acknowledges and appreciates the original authors and contributors whose work made this project possible.